Top 5 Cryptocurrencies Traders Should Know

 They are as follows:

 Dating to Bitcoin's inception in 2009, the concept of an exclusively digital form of money backed solely by sophisticated technology has been an area of contention.
 Questions surrounding security, regulation and long-term viability have plagued the acceptance of virtual money.
-However, advantages afforded to the user such as anonymity, increased transaction speed and a low fee structure have brought cryptocurrencies into the financial mainstream.
+However, advantages afforded to the user such as privacy, increased transaction speed and a low fee structure have brought cryptocurrencies into the financial mainstream.

 The Cryptocurrency Marketplace